terra-money/classic-core/docs/guide/terracli.md

 #### Submit a price vote

-Validators must submit two price votes; a `prevote` containing the hash of the actual vote in the first vote period, and a `vote` containing the salt of the hash submitted in the prevote phase to prove honestly.
+Validators must submit two price vote transactions to participate in the oracle; a `prevote` containing the hash of the actual vote in the first vote period, and a `vote` containing the salt of the hash submitted in the prevote phase to prove honestly.

 To submit a prevote, run: